Dynamical friction in dark matter spikes: corrections to Chandrasekhar's formula: Effect on the binary orbit

-Fig. \ref{eccen} shows the quantity $ \mathcal{R}= \frac{1}{e}\frac{de}{dt} a \frac{dt}{da} $ as a function of $\gamma$; $\mathcal{R}$ represents the fractional change in eccentricity over the orbital decay time.
-From the value of $ \mathcal{R}$, we expect dynamical friction to have a small effect on the evolution of the binary's eccentricity.
-The evolution remains dominated by gravitaitonal wave energy loss, which leads to the circularization of the binary.
-This conclusion is in contrast to what stated in \cite{2021PhRvD.103b3015C}, who finds that generally the binary becomes more eccentric. \cite{2022PhRvD.105f3029B} find that by including the relative velocities of the dark matter particles, dynamical friction tends to circularize the orbit.
-We agree with the latter authors, but find that dynamical friction tends to circularize the orbit for a smaller range of density profile slopes than they do.
+{ Fig. \ref{eccen} shows the quantity $ \mathcal{R} = {\frac{1}{e} \left\langle \dot{e} \right\rangle_{\rm DF}}/{\frac{1}{a} \left\langle \dot{a} \right\rangle_{\rm DF}} $ as a function of $\gamma$; $\mathcal{R}$ represents an approximation of the fractional change in eccentricity in a time $a/\left\langle\: \dot{a} \:\right\rangle _{\rm DF}$, i.e., the orbital decay timescale due to dynamical friction.
+For $\mathcal{R}<0$ the orbit becomes more eccentric, for $\mathcal{R}>0$ it circularizes, and for $\mathcal{R}=0$ the eccentricity remains constant. } From the value of $ \mathcal{R}$, we expect dynamical friction to have a small effect on the evolution of the binary's eccentricity.
+The evolution remains dominated by GW energy loss, which leads to the circularization of the binary.
+This conclusion is in contrast to what stated in \cite{2021PhRvD.103b3015C}, who finds that generally the binary becomes more eccentric. \cite{2022PhRvD.105f3029B} find that by including the relative velocities of the DM particles, dynamical friction tends to circularize the orbit.
+We agree with the latter authors, but find that dynamical friction tends to circularize the orbit for a smaller range of density profile slopes.
 Using our more complete formulation, we find that the effect is to circularize the orbit for any $\gamma\gtrsim 1.8$.
-Instead, the standard Chandrasekhar's treatment predicts orbital circularization for any $\gamma\gtrsim 1.5$ \cite{2003ApJ...592..935G}
+Instead, the standard Chandrasekhar's treatment predicts orbital circularization for any $\gamma\gtrsim 1.5$ \cite{2003ApJ...592..935G}.

-Fig. \ref{decay} quantifies the deviation from Chandrasekhar's treatment.
-We divide the orbital decay time and the eccentricity evolution timescale by the same timescales predicted by the standard dynamical fricition formula.
-We plot this ratio as a function on the density profile slope of the dark matter mini spike.
-Here, the orbital decay time is evaluated as